Candiman421/DocInspector/README.md

-# InDesign Document Analyzer
+# Enhanced InDesign Document Analyzer v2.1

-A comprehensive ExtendScript solution for analyzing InDesign documents and tracking changes between document versions with bulletproof error handling.
+A comprehensive ExtendScript solution for analyzing InDesign documents and tracking changes between document versions with bulletproof error handling, complete text capture, auto-discovery, and professional-grade reporting.

-## 🎯 What It Does
+## 🎯 What It Does (Enhanced)

-- **Comprehensive Analysis**: Analyzes every aspect of your InDesign document including images, graphics, text frames, styles, colors, fonts, and more
+- **📊 Comprehensive Analysis**: Analyzes every aspect of your InDesign document including images, graphics, text frames, styles, colors, fonts, preferences, and more
-- **Multi-Method Image Detection**: Finds images using multiple detection methods since they can be embedded in various ways
+- **📝 Complete Text Capture**: Captures and analyzes all text content with character/word counts, overflow detection, and style tracking
+- **🔍 Auto-Discovery Engine**: Automatically discovers collections and properties, adapting to different InDesign versions and document types
+- **🛡️ Bulletproof Error Handling**: Advanced error detection, categorization, and recovery prevents script crashes on any document
-- **Change Tracking**: Compare document states and see exactly what changed
+- **🔄 Enhanced Change Tracking**: Compare document states with detailed analysis of what changed, where, and how to access it
-- **Object Model Paths**: Get exact JavaScript paths to access any changed properties
+- **🛠️ Object Model Guidance**: Get exact JavaScript paths and safety guidance for accessing any changed properties
-- **Crash-Safe**: Bulletproof error handling prevents script crashes on complex documents
+- **⚡ Performance Optimized**: Timeout protection, sampling, and memory management for documents of any complexity
-- **User-Friendly Reports**: Both human-readable summaries and detailed JSON reports
+- **📋 Professional Reporting**: Multiple report formats from human-readable summaries to detailed technical analysis

 ## 🚀 Quick Start

-### Installation
+### Enhanced Installation

-1. **Download the scripts:**
+1. **Download the enhanced scripts:**
-   - `InDesignDocumentAnalyzer.jsx` (main analyzer)
-   - `InDesignComparisonUtility.jsx` (user interface)
+   - `Enhanced InDesign Document Analyzer v2.1 (Main Script).jsx`
+   - `Enhanced InDesign Comparison Utility v2.1 (Interface Script).jsx`

 2. **Install in InDesign:**
    - Copy both files to your InDesign Scripts folder: